blutterfly/mkdocs_guide/docs/index.md

-# Welcome to My Awesome Docs!
+# Welcome to MkDocs Guide

 This is the homepage of your documentation.